xaviermerino/ECE1552/AnalogLab/README.md

 * Connect the **blue** anode to pin 11 in the Arduino.
 Don't forget the small resistor that connects it to ground.
 * Connect the **common cathode** to ground.

 Let's first declare variables that will represent the pins mentioned above.
+A **variable** is a named entity that we can use in our program to store data.
+Variables can be of different data types such as integers or characters, etc. For now we will stick with integers (called `int` in your sketch).
+We will use the variables to store the pin numbers we are using to connect our RGB LED.
+We are doing this so that we can refer to the pins by a name rather than by its number.
+Variables are case sensitive!

 ```c++
 const int redPin = 9;